agdenadel/agdenadel.github.io/Paper-a-day.md

 ## September 1st, 2019

 Sanchez-Taltavull et al. Bayesian Correlation is a robust similarity measure for single cell RNA-seq data. bioRxiv. [http://dx.doi.org/10.1101/714824](http://dx.doi.org/10.1101/714824)

+This paper develops Bayesian correlation, which is a basically Pearson correlation using posterior estimates as inputs.
+They show that with larger numbers of cells, results are consistent between classical Pearson correlation and Bayesian correlation, but that Bayesian correlation is more robust to the problems with single cell data with smaller numbers of cells.